-For many visitors, Paris is known as the City of Light or the City of Love.
+Paris is known as the City of Light or Love for many visitors.
 Additionally, another nickname for Paris could well be the City of Art.
-Indeed, the French capital is home to a great number of landmarks.
-From the iconic Eiffel Tower to Notre-Dame cathedral and the Arc de Triomphe.
+Indeed, the French capital is home to many landmarks, from the iconic Eiffel Tower to Notre-Dame Cathedral and the Arc de Triomphe.
 To help you discover what Paris has in store, here is our list of the 25 most important landmarks of Paris.

 What the landmarks of Paris owed to the 19th century